 Not All Disposers Are The Same!

-Most disposers use a set of rotating blades to shred the food waste, these are noisy and can take a long time to process harder materials, the waste produced can be in the form of strands that could block pipes.
+Many disposers use a pair of rotating swivel hammers to drive the food waste against a ring and shred the food waste, these are noisy and can get stuck, throwing the machine out of balance.
+They take longer to process harder materials and the waste produced can be in the form of strands that could block pipes.

 Batch or Continuous Feed?

-Our 3000 and 5000 models are Batch feed, waste is fed into the large 1.7 Litre hopper and after turning on your tap, the unit is activated with our unique Magnitop plug.
+Batch feed – Waste is first fed into the large 1.7 Litre hopper and after turning on your tap, the unit is activated with our unique Magnitop plug.
 This makes the unit very quiet in comparison with other units and there are no electrical switches to operate when you have wet hands.